notfay/projects/README.md

 # College Project

-This folder consist of Solo Project for learning and AOL.
+This folder consist of Solo Projects and AOL.

 AOL Meaning: